All Products

 Step 1: Enable GPU sharing for a node

-1. Check whether the /etc/lingjun_metadata file exists on the node.
+1. Check if the /etc/lingjun_metadata file exists.

 • If the file does not exist, the node is not a Lingjun node.
 You cannot enable GPU sharing for the node.
 To enable GPU sharing in this case, you need to create a Lingjun node.
 For more information, see Overview of Lingjun node pools.

-2. Run the following command to add the ack.node.gpu.schedule label to the node to enable GPU sharing:
+2. Run the following command to add the ack.node.gpu.schedule label to the node to enable GPU sharing.

 kubectl label node <NODE_NAME> ack.node.gpu.schedule=egpu_mem